-Menopause is the time in your life when you stop having periods because of hormonal changes.
-This usually happens in your late 40s or early 50s, but may happen earlier.
+Do you have a uterus and ovaries?
+Menopause is when you permanently stop having menstrual cycles (periods).
+Menopause usually happens in your late 40s or early 50s, but may happen earlier.

 What happens during menopause?

-Menopause starts when your ovaries stop making estrogen, and slow down making other reproductive hormones, like progesterone.
+Menopause happens in the stage of life when your reproductive hormone levels go down.
+Your ovaries get smaller and gradually stop making estrogen, as well as slow down making progesterone.
 Without these hormones, you stop getting your period and stop being able to get pregnant.

-If you’re between 45-55 and you haven’t had your period in a year, you aren’t pregnant, and you don’t have a serious illness, you may be going through menopause.
+If you’re between the ages of 45 to 55 and you haven’t had your period in a year, you aren’t pregnant, and you don’t have a serious illness, menopause has probably happened.

 Not everyone goes through menopause because of aging.
-Sometimes other health issues kickstart menopause.
-If your ovaries are removed through surgery, you may experience sudden symptoms of menopause instead of the gradual change that usually happens.
-Medical treatments like chemotherapy and radiation can also make menopause happen early or suddenly.
+Sometimes health issues kickstart menopause.
+If your ovaries are removed through surgery, you may experience sudden symptoms of menopause instead of the gradual change that happens with age (AKA induced menopause).
+Medical treatments like certain chemotherapy drugs can also make menopause happen early or suddenly.

-Your doctor or nurse can help you figure out if you’re going through menopause.
+Your nearest Planned Parenthood health center can help you figure out if you’re going through menopause.
 They can also help you manage menopause symptoms.

 What is perimenopause?

-Perimenopause means the time leading up to menopause where you may have symptoms.
-This stage can last anywhere from a few months to up to 10 years, and is a process that may start, stop, and start up again.
+Perimenopause is the time leading up to menopause when your periods may change and you may have other symptoms.
+This stage can last anywhere from a few months to up to 8 years.
+It’s a process that may start, stop, and start up again.

 Perimenopause usually begins in your 40s, but it can start earlier, too.
 People who smoke usually start perimenopause 2 years earlier than nonsmokers.

-The amount of estrogen made by your ovaries starts to change in your 30s and 40s — it can go up and down.
+The amount of estrogen your ovaries make starts to change in your 30s and 40s — it can go up and down.
 You may notice this is happening because your periods begin to change.
-Changes to periods during perimenopause is common and totally normal.
+This is common and totally normal.